gsyjdcg/workshop-pipelines/readme.md

 To configure that integration, click on `Manage Jenkins` menu option and next click on `Configure System` menu option.
 Scroll down until the section `SonarQube Servers` is visible.
 Click the checkbox to allow injection of server configuration.

 Next, configure the SonarQube instance name and URL.
 To align configuration with the expected instance name requested later during pipeline run time, enter `ci-sonarqube` for the instance name, and for the server URL, the SonarQube home URL.
-For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9000/sonarqube`
+For example: `http://ci-sonarqube:9000/sonarqube`

 Click the `Save` button and configuration on the Jenkins side is ready.